 You can hide Variations in the program preferences .

+Use the Recolor Brush to manually edit the result of colorization/recoloring.
 Choose the color and adjust the options for the brush.

 In case of some unexpected event (such as a power loss, etc.) the program autosaves the strokes into the coloriage-autosave.strokes file each time when you run processing .